 ^ back to top

-If admitted, you will need to provide further documents for finalizing the enrolment (e.g. a legalized and officially translated version of your qualification and the Declaration of Value or the Diploma Supplement), pay the administrative fee (always due) and tuition fees (if due).
+If admitted, you will need to provide further documents for finalising the enrolment (e.g. a legalised and officially translated version of your qualification and the Declaration of Value or the Diploma Supplement), pay the administrative fee (always due) and tuition fees (if due).

 Please, follow the detailed instructions available on this webpage

 If you are non-EU citizen, in addition to compliance with the rules and deadlines established by the University of Bologna, you must pre-enroll at the Italian Embassy of your country.
 Click here to learn more about pre-enrolment at the Embassy.